coverclock/com-diag-placer/README.md

 # com-diag-placer

-Musings with SQLite and X Macros (WORK IN PROGRESS).
+Musings with SQLite and X-Macros (WORK IN PROGRESS).

 # Copyright